EshbanTheLearner/thepersonalmsds/todayilearned.md

 **Caution: This timeline is tailored for @EshbanTheLearner and might not be suitable for everyone.**

+## Day 21 | February 3, 2020 | Monday

+**Today's Progress:** Today I learned how to relate the probability of an event to the likelihood of this event occurring.
+**Description:** This includes the following:
+- Probability
+  - Introduction
+    - The Bigger Picture
+    - Intuition
+    - Formal Definition
+- Determining Probability
+  - Theoritical/Classical
+  - Empirical/Observational

 ## Day 20 | February 2, 2020 | Sunday

 **Today's Progress:** Today I learned how to identify the design of a study (controlled experiment vs. observational study) and other features of the study design (randomized, blind etc.).